raisely/cli/README.md

 _Note: All components are always synced, when they're present in the directory your syncing_

 With these environment variables set, run: `raisely deploy`.
-This will sync your local directory to the remote Raisely account, overwriting the styles and components on the destination campaign.
+This will sync your local directory to the remote Raisely account, overwriting the styles, pages and components on the destination campaign.

 ## Developing